 Two fiberglass steps up in the center of the boat from the cockpit to the helm.
 The bottom step lifts up to reveal storage space below.

 Bridge Seating.
 The Marlin 300 comes standard with two Deluxe II helm seats, which are both horizontally and vertically adjustable, with armrests that can flip-up and out of the way.
 Both helm seats have lockable storage spaces in their bases.
 The boat we tested had optional Command Elite seats (shown above) that are horizontally and vertically adjustable with deluxe cushioning for smoother ride.
 Flip up bolsters, too.
 We recommend this option.

-Optional Port Design.
-Grady-White also offers the option to eliminate the companion bridge seat and replace it on the port side with a lounge seat that has a backrest that faces forward but also wraps along the portside gunwale for versatility in a social setting.
+Optional Companion Bench Seat.
+Grady-White also offers the option to eliminate the companion bridge chair and replace it on the port side with a lounge seat that has a backrest that faces forward but also wraps along the portside gunwale for versatility in a social setting.